interledger/rafiki/packages/documentation/src/content/docs/telemetry/privacy.md

+---
-# Privacy in Rafiki Telemetry
+title: Privacy in Rafiki Telemetry
+---

 Rafiki telemetry is designed with a strong emphasis on privacy.
 The system anonymizes user data and refrains from collecting identifiable information.
 Since transactions can originate from any user to a Rafiki instance, the privacy measures are implemented at the Rafiki instance level in the network.
 This means that at the individual level, the data is already anonymous as single Rafiki instances service transactions for multiple users.